BlackspearZero/Portfolio/README.md

 Day 25 -- Learned more about scripting.

-Day 26 -- Added input map
+Day 26 -- Added input map.

-Day 27 -- Added unique name
+Day 27 -- Added unique name.

 Day 28 -- Added physics!!

-Day 29 -- Added more physics
+Day 29 -- Added more physics.

-Day 30 -- Added signals
+Day 30 -- Added signals.

 Day 31 -- Added timers for Grenade and Laser.
-I think maybe once I have this game done, my next challenge will be to follow his PyGame tutorial re: a Zelda-like with some Dark Souls elements, but instead of making it in PyGame, try and make it in Godot as he is making it in PyGame
+I think maybe once I have this game done, my next challenge will be to follow his PyGame tutorial re: a Zelda-like with some Dark Souls elements, but instead of making it in PyGame, try and make it in Godot as he is making it in PyGame.

-Day 32 -- Added custom signal
+Day 32 -- Added custom signal.

 Day 33 -- Added movement and collisions for Grenade and Laser as well as proper spawn points relative to the player node.

+Day 34 -- Added camera and made Laser and Grenade move correctly.